Characterization of alpha and beta interactions in liquid xenon: DAQ, data processing and data analysis

 \subsection{Data acquisition system}

 The data acquisition system (DAQ) takes care of digitizing PMT waveforms.
-The signals are taken directly from the HeXe signal feedthroughs to a custom-made amplifier with an amplification factor of $\sim$2 per channel.
+The signals are taken directly from the HeXe signal feedthroughs to a custom-made voltage amplifier with an amplification factor of $\sim$2 per channel.
 They are then fed into discriminators with a threshold at about --10\,mV.
 The coincidence of two discriminators above their threshold gives a trigger.
-Triggered data is digitized with a CAEN V1724 module which has a 100\,MHz sampling rate, 14\,bit resolution and a dynamic range of 2.25\,V. A custom-made software is employed to configure the module, to control data acquisition and to store the recorded waveforms on disk.
+Triggered data is digitized with a CAEN V1724 module which has a sampling rate of 100\,MS/s, 14\,bit resolution and a dynamic range of 2.25\,V. A custom-made software is employed to configure the module, to control data acquisition and to store the recorded waveforms on disk.
 Figure\,\ref{fig:kr_example_event} shows an example waveform of a ${}^\mathrm{83m}\mathrm{Kr}$ event in HeXe.
 The inset shows a zoom into the S1 signal region with the signals corresponding to the two characteristic decay lines.

 On the right side, the signals from the two corresponding S2s can be seen.
 Due to the large width of the S2s, most of the two S2s from the ${}^\mathrm{83m}\mathrm{Kr}$ decay do however overlap.
+The approximate trigger position is indicated by the gray line.
 0.02cm